ColinH/Filez/README.md

 ## The Smart Hash

-The "smart hash" used throughout these tools is a way to speed up hashing when it can be safely assumed that files are either the same or "very different".
+The "smart hash" used throughout these tools is a way to speed up hashing when it can be assumed that two files with the same size are either identical or "sufficiently different".

-For file extensions corresponding to (usually) compressed file formats like `.mov`, `.bz2` and `.jpeg` the file `hash_size.hpp` contains a mapping from file extension to chunk size.
+For file extensions corresponding to (usually) compressed file formats like `.mov`, `.bz2` and `.jpeg` the file [`hash_size.hpp`](https://github.com/ColinH/Filez/blob/main/src/hash_size.hpp) contains a mapping from file extension to chunk size.
-This chunk size is currently 4KB for audio and image files, 16KB for video files, and 64KB for compressed archives.
-The smart hash for a file that does not have a "configured" chunk size is simply the hash of the entire file.
+The smart hash for a file that does not have a "configured" chunk size is the hash of the entire file.

 For files with a configured chunk size the smart hash also depends on the file size.
 If the file is smaller than 3 times the chunk size then the entire file is hashed.